-The important role of K+pNPPase in the brain is supported by its high activity in this tissue in comparison to the liver (Fig. 2).
+The important role of K^+pNPP ase in the brain is supported by its high activity in this tissue in comparison with the liver (Fig. 2).
 This fact can be connected with different functions of these tissues.
-In excitable tissues, pNPPase might also play some another role, except for maintaining K+ and Na+ gradients, as a part of Na+, K+-ATPase.
-This role of K+pNPPase in the brain (specifically in synaptosomal structures) may be supported by its higher activity in brain cortex versus whole brain (Table 2) and a different distribution this activity between the supernatant and pellet fraction, containing synaptosomes (Fig. 3).
-The specific K+pNPPase activity was 2-times higher in the isolated pellet fraction comparing to the whole brain homogenate (Table 3).
+In excitable tissues, pNPPase might also play some other roles, besides maintaining K^+ and Na+ gradients, as a part of Na+, K^+ -ATPase.
+This role of K^+pNPP in the brain (specifically in synaptosomal structures) may be supported by its higher activity in brain cortex compared to the whole brain (Table 2) and a different distribution this activity between the supernatant and pellet fraction, containing synaptosomes (Fig. 3).
+The specific K^+pNPP ase activity was two times higher in the isolated pellet fraction compared to the whole brain homogenate (Table 3).

-We assume two different forms of the enzyme in brain tissue - $Mg^{2+}pNPP$ ase and K^+pNPP ase.
-In the process of neurotransmission, the pNPPase activities might participate in restoring the resting state of Na+, K+ and Ca2+ distribution via dephosphorylation of Na+, K+-ATPase by K+pNPPase (Beauge and Campos 1983, Homareda and Ushimaru 2005) as well as of Ca2+-ATPase by $Mg^{2+}pNPP$ ase.
+We assume two different forms of the enzyme in

+brain tissue - $Mg^{2+}pNPP$ ase and K^+pNPP ase.
+In the process of neurotransmission, the pNPPase activities might participate in restoring the resting state of Na+, K+ and Ca2+ distribution via dephosphorylation of Na+, K+-ATPase by K+pNPPase (Beauge and Campos 1983, Homareda and Ushimaru 2005) as well as of Ca2+-ATPase by Mg2+pNPPase.

-The other part of K+pNPPase activity, modulated by Ca2+ ions, might play its specific functional role in synaptosomal structures.
-The activation of K+pNPPase by Ca2+ chelating was detected also in our experiments in the brain, brain cortex and the pellet fraction of the brain, but not in the liver homogenate (K+pNPPase activity was extremely low).
+The other part of K^+pNPP ase activity, modulated by Ca^{2+} ions, might play its specific functional role in synaptosomal structures.
+The activation of K^+pNPP ase by Ca^{2+} chelating was also detected in our experiments in the brain, brain cortex and the pellet fraction of the brain, but not in the liver homogenate (K^+pNPP ase activity was extremely low).

-This presumption about synaptosomal localization of K+pNPPase has to be supported by additional study using isolation of the enzyme in separated synaptosomes.
+This presumption about synaptosomal localization of K^+pNPP as has to be supported by additional study using isolation of the enzyme in separated synaptosomes.